Recipe Overview

 • This recipe can easily be halved.
 It makes a giant batch which is great for a crowd but not so great for a small family.
 Just make however much you want.
 The salad is pretty flexible so don’t worry if yours has extra noodles or not enough almonds or whatever.
 No one will notice, trust me.

 • Add more veggies or substitute ones you like better.
 I love to add chopped bell peppers to this salad.
-Pea pods are really good, or finely chopped broccoli.
+Snow peas or sugar snap peas are really good, or finely chopped broccoli.
 Shredded kale, Brussels sprouts, or spinach can be substituted for some of the cabbage.

 • Looking for another easy salad?
 I love this main course cabbage salad with rotisserie chicken and honey lime dressing.
 Another one of my favorite quickie weeknight meals is egg roll in a bowl.
 It’s a one pan 30 minute dinner.